okta/okta-sdk-dotnet/Okta.Core.Automation/README.md

 In order to install the official Okta PowerShell module, you must either:

 i.
 Run Windows 10
 ii.
-Install the [Windows Management Framework 5.0](https://www.microsoft.com/en-us/download/details.aspx?id=50395) [for Windows 7 Service Pack 1, Windows 8.1, Windows Server 2008 R2 SP1, Windows Server 2012, Windows Server 2012 R2]
+Install the [Windows Management Framework 5.0](https://www.microsoft.com/en-us/download/details.aspx?id=50395) [for Windows 7 Service Pack 1, Windows 8.1, Windows Server 2008 R2 SP1, Windows Server 2012, Windows Server 2012 R2]. __Important note__: it might be necessary to install .NET Framework 4.5 beforehand.

 ## Installation

-To install the Okta PowerShell Module, open a PowerShell prompt as an administrator and run the following
+To install the Okta PowerShell Module, open a PowerShell prompt as an administrator and run the following:

 `Install-Module -Name Okta.Core.Automation`

 ## Uninstallation

-To uninstall the Okta PowerShell Module:

-In a PowerShell prompt, run
+To uninstall the Okta PowerShell Module open a PowerShell prompt as an administrator and run the following:

 `Get-InstalledModule -Name Okta.Core.Automation | Uninstall-Module`